vxmtrung/ratatouille-backend-axon-project/README.md

-# SPRING BOOT BACKEND FOR AXON PROJECT
+# SPRING BOOT BACKEND FOR ADVANCED SOFTWARE ENGINEER PROJECT

-- Backend Spring Boot For Restaurant Axon Project
+- Backend Spring Boot For Restaurant Project

-- Run database-init/restaurant-axon-init-database.sql in MySQL to create Database
+- Run database-init/restaurant-init-database.sql in MySQL to create Database

 - Remember to config properties suitable with your own device :D